SaftIng/safting.github.io/org/agenda.md

 In a nutshell:

-- a first proposal for the APIs of:
+- a first proposal for the APIs of (abstract class and interfaces):
     - _Saft.rdf_
     - _Saft.data_
     - _Saft.store_
-- 100% tests coverage
+- 90%+ tests coverage
-- 100% api documentation
+- 90%+ API documentation